ajglodowski/F1Visualizer/README.md

 # F1Visualizer
 An IOS app that uses public APIs to visualize Formula 1 Data

+Given SwiftUI's updated support for graphs, creating a visualizer for F1 seemed like an interesting project to tackle.
+This is a personal project to work on my Swift/SwiftUI skills and use of API calls.

 ## Goals / User Stories
 - Driver page that shows: wins, total races attempted, races completed, seasons raced, current team, driver details (age, nationality, number), picture.
 Later to do: Comparison to teammate.
 - Individual Race page that shows: race results, qualifying results.
 Later to do: Position change between events, number of overtakes